this project was my graduating senior thesis, 2013

 In this "finale," the viewer's experience has led them to not only see bodies chopped up in reaction to advertisements and media influence, but put it on display in a final, gruesome format.

-The poster was installed in front of mirrors to allow viewing of both sides of the poster/inserts.
+Mirrors were placed behind the poster, to allow viewing of both sides of the poster/inserts.
 Viewers had to physically interact with the piece, by peeking through the strips or bending around the poster, which also invited closeness to the work itself.
 I also had miniature poster strips available for takeaway along with a parody subscription card.